wso2/docs-apk/en/docs/setup/enterprise-apim-apk-agent-install.md

 ```

 !!!
 Important
-    If pods are not transitioning to running state, please follow the steps in the [FAQs](../../about-apk/FAQs/#q3-why-are-pods-not-transitioning-to-the-running-state-for-a-long-time) to troubleshoot the problem.
+    If the pods are not transitioning to the running state, please follow the steps in the <a href="../../about-apk/FAQs/#4-why-are-pods-not-transitioning-to-the-running-state-for-a-long-time" target="_blank">FAQs</a> to troubleshoot the problem.